UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/local-windows-server.md

 ## Configuring Docker for building and running Windows containers

 By default, Docker EE under Windows Server imposes a 20GB size limit on container images, which is too low for building and running Unreal Engine containers.
-You will need to follow [the instructions provided by Microsoft](https://docs.microsoft.com/en-us/visualstudio/install/build-tools-container#step-4-expand-maximum-container-disk-size) to increase the maximum container disk size.
-The 120GB limit specified in the instructions is sufficient for building and running Unreal Engine container images that do not include the Engine Tools, but a limit of 300GB is recommended for building container images that do include the Engine Tools.
+You will need to increase the maximum container disk size to the recommended limit of 300GB by following the instructions below.

+**Step 1:** Stop the Docker EE service:

+{% highlight powershell %}
+sc.exe stop docker
+{% endhighlight %}

+**Step 2:** Edit the Docker daemon configuration file (which is located at `%ProgramData%\Docker\config\daemon.json` by default) and add the top-level `storage-opts` entry to any existing JSON configuration data:

+{% highlight json %}
+{
+  "storage-opts": [
+    "size=300GB"
+  ]
+}
+{% endhighlight %}

+**Step 3:** Start the Docker EE service again:

+{% highlight powershell %}
+sc.exe stop docker
+{% endhighlight %}

 ## Configuring Docker for building and running Linux containers